slash0303/exmaker/README.md

 if you enter just one of number, this program will create a file.

-if you enter two diffrent kind of number, this program will create many files in index.
+if you enter two diffrent kind of number, this program will create files according to index.